taylormccreary/ChessTacticClassifier/README.md

     - squares attacked by piece that moved
     - occupied squares
     - pieces on the same line/diagonal as the piece that moved
+- Organize Github repo

 ### Week 5
-- Clean data, design models
+- Choose and extract features / Design models

 ### Week 6
 - Design models, UI design